 And then Saul posted a photo of a Dove bottle, in the aftermath of the infamous ‘whitewashing’ commercial.
 The bottle innocently said, ‘for skin from normal to dark.’

 It pierced my heart not because my skin is dark (my skin is anything but) but because, that little toxic tagline a victorious smirk of the machine.
-The machine that maims children and makes perfectly live people feel like they have to prove something extra.
+The machine that maims perfect children and makes people feel like they have to prove something extra.
 The machine I dreamt of as a child, the machine that runs on unlove and contempt for the unraped.